JMSDOnline/vstacklet/README.md

 ### **vStacklet** - (Full Kit) Installs and configures LEMP stack with support for Website-based server environments <sup><sub>([Back to top](#vstacklet---a-buff-lemp-stack-kit))</sub></sup>

 - Adds repositories for the latest stable versions of MariaDB (10.6.x), mainline (1.23.x) versions of Nginx, and Varnish 7.2.x.
-- Installs choice of PHP8.1, PHP7.4 or HHVM 4.x
+- Installs choice of PHP8.3, PHP8.1, PHP7.4 or HHVM 4.x
 - Installs NGinx and/or Varnish.
-- Installs and enables OPCode Cache and fine-tuning for PHP7.4 *or* PHP8.1. (default)
+- Installs and enables OPCode Cache and fine-tuning for PHP7.4, PHP8.1 *or* PHP8.3.
-- Installs and enables Memcached Cache and fine-tuning for PHP7.4 *or* PHP8.1. (default)
+- Installs and enables Memcached Cache and fine-tuning for PHP7.4, PHP8.1 *or* PHP8.3.
-- Installs and enables IonCube Loader [*optional*]
+- Installs and enables IonCube Loader [*optional*] (**PHP8.3 currently has no IonCube Loader support**.
+This will be updated when support is available).
 - Installs and configures phpMyAdmin
 - Installs choice of database: MariaDB or MySQL (PostgreSQL, or Redis - experimental) [*optional*]
 - Installs and configures CSF (Config Server Firewall) - prepares ports used for vStacklet as well as informing your entered email for security alerts.